YEAR COURSE - Autumn term / Oct-Dec

-The Autumn Course is made up of 4 different subjects which follow the stream of Philippe Gaulier’s pedagogy.
-The programme is planned to visit many different ways of theatre to arrive at your own way.
-Of course one may apply for as many courses as one wishes or may apply for a single course.
+The Autumn Course is made up of four different subjects which follow the stream of Philippe Gaulier’s pedagogy.
+The programme is organised so that the student visits different types of theatre so they can arrive at their own way.

-Le Jeu– it means GAME, is the most important lesson from Philippe Gaulier’s teaching method.
-A class to learn the basics( secret ) of theatre.Everyone need to pass through this wonderful lesson.
-Comedy, tragedy, it doesn’t matter but the theatre starts here.
+Le Jeu– means GAME, and is the most important lesson from Philippe Gaulier’s teaching method.
+A course to learn the basics(secrets) of theatre.Everyone needs to pass through this.
+Comedy, tragedy, it doesn’t matter theatre starts here.

-Neutral Mask will make you travel everywhere with imagination.
+Neutral Mask – with Neutral Mask you travel everywhere with the imagination.
 It is a great journey to discover your aura.
 Neutral masks are expressionless masks, but as soon as the actor gives them rhythm and movement, they start to come alive and bring the audience somewhere mysterious.
 This class is also a very important basic lesson.

 Greek Tragedy makes you discover how you could be tall and strong .

-“A Hero receives destiny in his head !”
+“A Hero receives destiny on his head !”

-Feydeau-Vaudeville is a French classic comedy and it makes you discover how you could be light.
+Feydeau-Vaudeville is a classic French comedy and it helps you discover how you could be light.

-“Panash!”
+“Panache!”
 Vaudeville actors are very light and elegant.
-Both men and women are captivated by their charm
+Both men and women are captivated by their charm.

 Group A / Morning class: 9:30-13:30